yackx/c64/README.md

 VICE ships with utilities that can be launched from the command line:

 - `c1541` disk drive utility
-- `petcat` ASCII/PETSCII converter
+- `petcat` ASCII/PETSCII converter (depending on the version)
 - `x64sc` to launch the emulator itself

 ## (No) hardware ⌨️

 Nothing beats the feel of real hardware, but emulators are certainly convenient.

-Deploying programs to an actual C64 (or anything close like a FPGA) is an option, but for the sake of our mental sanity, we will target and work with an emulator, a macro assembler from this era and a modern editor.
+Deploying programs to an actual C64 (or anything close like a FPGA) is an option, but convenience, we will target and work with an emulator, a macro assembler from this era and a modern editor.

 ## Setup 🛠️